-In the Salvation Army church where I attended as a child (and have now returned as an adult), almost any occasion is an excuse for the ladies to make a casserole – or biscuits, or whatever their specialties were.
+In the Salvation Army church where I attended as a child, almost any occasion is an excuse for the ladies to make a casserole – or biscuits, or whatever their specialties were.
 When I recently had a housewarming for my new home, everyone arrived with arms full of food and I just had to supply coffee and tea.

 Potlucks are a great, frugal way to feed a large group of people, especially since the variety of dishes means there is almost always something for everyone.
 It really helps, especially if those in your circle are new to potlucks, to give them a general idea of what you want – bread, casserole, drinks, chips and dip, dessert – assigning each category to a few people.